mooltipass/minible/database_model.md

 | 4 | ascii flag | not used |
 | 3->0 | credential category bitfield | not used |

 **Forward compatibility**: use a bit in the 7->0 field to set unicode flag.
-By setting bit 5 to 0 and the "matching" bit one page later to 1, this allows us to detect when scanning memory contents the child first and second pages.
+By setting bit 5 to 0 and the "matching" bit one page later to 1, this allows us to detect when scanning memory contents the child nodes first and second 264B blocks.

 **Data Node**